Automatic clustering algorithms

 Automatic clustering algorithms are algorithms that can perform clustering without prior knowledge of data sets.
-In contrast with other cluster analysis techniques, automatic clustering algorithms can determine the optimal number of clusters even in the presence of noise and outlier points.
+In contrast with other clustering techniques, automatic clustering algorithms can determine the optimal number of clusters even in the presence of noise and outliers.

 Centroid-based

 Given a set of n objects, centroid-based algorithms create k partitions based on a dissimilarity function, such that k≤n.
 A major problem in applying this type of algorithm is determining the appropriate number of clusters for unlabeled data.
 Therefore, most research in clustering analysis has been focused on the automation of the process.

 Automated selection of k in a K-means clustering algorithm, one of the most used centroid-based clustering algorithms, is still a major problem in machine learning.
 The most accepted solution to this problem is the elbow method.
 It consists of running k-means clustering to the data set with a range of values, calculating the sum of squared errors for each, and plotting them in a line chart.
 If the chart looks like an arm, the best value of k will be on the "elbow".

 Another method that modifies the k-means algorithm for automatically choosing the optimal number of clusters is the G-means algorithm.
 It was developed from the hypothesis that a subset of the data follows a Gaussian distribution.
 Thus, k is increased until each k-means center's data is Gaussian.
 This algorithm only requires the standard statistical significance level as a parameter and does not set limits for the covariance of the data.